Liverpool TV: Overview

 On Thursday 25 May 2017, Made in Liverpool and its sister channels began carrying acquired programming from the UK & Ireland version of factual entertainment channel TruTV as part of a supply agreement with Sony Pictures Television.
 The station simulcasts TruTV in two daily blocks from 1-5pm and from 9pm-1am (8pm - midnight on Tuesdays to accommodate America's Got Talent).
 As of November 2017, the Made network simulcasts CBS Reality for eleven hours a day.

 In November 2017, following a restructuring of the Made network's operations, local output was cut with studio production of daily news and magazine programmes was transferred to other Made TV stations.
 The station's bespoke local news programme was also axed.

 On 2 January 2018, Made in Liverpool ceased broadcasting on digital satellite and was replaced by a generic Made Television networked feed featuring a daily three-hour block of local news programming for six of the network's licence areas, including Liverpool.

-In 2021, the station was rebranded from Liverpool TV to LOCAL TV Liverpool, with the intention that the station will become part of the 'Northern TV Network'.
-This is media executive and newspaper owner David Montgomery (National World's Executive Chairman) plan to link up LOCAL TV Liverpool with the new Freeview channel 99 Manchester service and stations in Newcastle and Leeds.
-It is planned that 'Northern TV Network' will have segments from 6am to 9am, 1pm to 2pm and 6pm to 8pm for local news, but it is unknown if these slots will take a more regional view (similar to Granada Reports or Calendar) or keep these slots for news from each city.
+In 2021, the station was rebranded from Liverpool TV to LOCAL TV Liverpool, with the intention that the station would become part of the 'Northern TV Network'.
+This was media executive and newspaper owner David Montgomery (National World's Executive Chairman) plan to link up LOCAL TV Liverpool with the new Freeview channel 99 Manchester service and stations in Newcastle and Leeds.
+In October 2023, the station was renamed TalkLiverpool as part of its partnership with Montgomery Media and Rupert Murdoch's News UK, TalkTV.
+However, six months later, in April 2024, TalkTV closed its national broadcasting operation and the station's name reverted to Liverpool TV.

+The station broadcasts from the Storeton relay transmitter which is transmitted via the Winter Hill transmitter which also broadcast the station via a directional localised signal beam on Freeview channel 7, but is not available on satellite or cable.